 3. Try to determine how the kayak was stored

-When you arrive to view a used kayak you may buy, speak to the seller to determine how the boat has been stored.
+When it comes to what to look for when buying a used kayak, the next item of business is determining how the boat has been stored.
 Improper storage can affect the value and functionality of the kayak.

 Ideally, the seller has stored the kayak off the ground and out of the sun.
 The hull of a kayak is very vulnerable to deformity, especially on plastic boats.
 If a kayak is stored on its hull it means that the performance-dependent part of the boat takes the full weight.
 A kayak suspended with webbing, standing up against a wall, cockpit down and supported on a rack or leaning on its side will be less susceptible to storage-related damage.